 After successful checks, get it approved and merged.

-Update your local branches and switch to main:
+Update your local branches and switch to master:

-git fetch --all; git checkout main; git pull.
+git fetch --all; git checkout master; git pull.

 Merge the now-updated